 Immigration and Visas

 Part of the global Roman Catholic Church, Sacred Heart Seminary and School of Theology (SHSST) forms men and women from all over the world to become the best possible priests and ministers.
-With an institutional emphasis on interculturality, we are proud of the many diverse cultural voices on our campus.
+With an institutional emphasis on interculturality, we are proud of the many diverse voices on our campus.

 In keeping with our dedication to serving the universal Church, SHSST is certified by the U.S. Department of Homeland Security’s Student Exchange Visitor Program.
 This allows Sacred Heart to sponsor accepted students in their applications for F-1 U.S. Student Visas.